What are 70s style clothes?

 1970s pants and trouser suits

-1970s pants are in many ways the easiest area to recognize.
-The sway at the end of the trouser leg starts already in the 60s, but the seventies do not let go of the sway.
-Over time, it changes to, for example, boxer shorts, and the waist becomes ultra-high.
-The 1970s is also the decade of the trouser suit, and since we love trouser suits, you will surely also often be able to find 1970s trouser suits in Mondo Kaos.
+1970s trousers are in many ways the easiest area to recognise.
+The sway at the end of the trouser leg starts as early as the 60s, but the seventies don't let go of the sway.
+Over time, it changes to, for example, baggy trousers, and the waist becomes ultra-high.
+The 1970s is also the decade of the pantsuit, and since we love pantsuits, you're sure to find 1970s pantsuits often in Mondo Kaos.

-At Mondo Kaos, we always prefer the high feminine waist, so this is the 70s style you will be able to find with us.
+With Mondo Kaos we always prefer the high feminine waist, so this is the 70s style you will be able to find with us.

 1970s Maxi dresses and A-line dresses

 The classic 70s dress is a midi or maxi dress.
 The mini skirt from the 1960s was already passé, and was no longer worn by the smart, fashion-conscious women of the 1970s.

 In addition to the maxi dress, the two most iconic silhouettes from the time became the A-line dress, preferably in a shirt dress style.
 It suited the modern 70s woman well, who a bit like the woman in the 1940s needed a good dress to be able to work in and at the same time look feminine.
 The 1970s stole from many historical trends, and the 1940s A-line silhouette was one of them.
 Another dress that comes again (from the 1930s) is the wrap-around dress.
 It came on the scene in 1974, when Diane von Furstenberg made her version in soft jersey.

 We always have wrap dresses Mondo Kaos, both in the classic 40s style such as that from The Seamstress of Bloomsbury and in a more 70s inspired model from The House of Foxy, inspired by Ossie Clark.
 We occasionally carry maxi dresses if they fit Mondo Kaos' other committees.